This is the legacy left in their long history of sucky-ness.

 WPMU DEV has a long history of poor support.

-I can’t even imagine how bad it would be.
 I know companies with only 1 or 2 plugins that are buried by support requests.
-I can’t imagine what WPMU DEV’s support staff would have to do supporting dozens of copycat plugins.
-You’ll see scathing reviews all over their internet.
+So I can’t even imagine what WPMU DEV’s support staff handles in supporting dozens of copycat plugins.
+There’s scathing reviews all over the internet.

 WPMU DEV has a long history of unethical business practices.

-Generally, they were overselling their plugins to be magical and then being difficult to refund or giving bad attitude in support requests when their customers weren’t happy.
+Generally, they were overselling their plugins (gimmicky marketing) and then being difficult to refund or giving bad attitude in support requests when their customers weren’t happy.

 Should you give WPMU DEV a chance?